“Labor Omnia Vincit” McKay Law

 State law controls UM coverage.

-OK has specific UM rules matters significantly for these claims.
+OK has specific UM rules drives the case framework.

 Physical Contact Requirements